jonsim/search/README.md

         verbose:        Boolean, True for verbose output, False otherwise.
     """
     for path in paths:
-      # Do some kind of searching here...
+        pass # Do some kind of searching here...

 def create_subparser(subparsers):
     """Creates this module's subparser.